ForDefault/nemo_copy_folder_content_list/README.md

 To install the Nemo action, open a terminal and execute the following command:

-Certainly!
-Below is the revised README content in markdown format, with a placeholder for the installation command:

-markdown

-# Nemo Copy Folder Content List Installation Guide

-This README provides instructions for installing a Nemo action that enables users to copy the names of all items in a folder to the clipboard, excluding their paths.
-The action is installed using a single command line operation that handles everything from downloading the necessary scripts to setting them up for use with Nemo.

-## Quick Start

-To install the Nemo action, open a terminal and execute the following command:

 ```
 REPO_URL="https://github.com/ForDefault/nemo_copy_folder_content_list.git" && \
 REPO_NAME=$(basename $REPO_URL .git) && \